options-vault/options-vault/README.md

 # :moneybag: Options Vaults :moneybag:
-## A DeFi App to Earn Income With Automated Options Arbitrage Strategies
+## A Stacks DeFi app that automates covered call writing to generate yield

 Options yield vaults give you the ability to allocate your crypto to an automated options strategy to generate income.
 All you need to do is deposit crypto into our vault and the Clarity smart contracts execute a simple [covered call](https://www.investopedia.com/terms/c/coveredcall.asp) options arbitrage strategy for you.